 Education Administrators, Preschool and Childcare Center/Program Career Video

-Description: Plan, direct, or coordinate the academic and nonacademic activities of preschools or childcare centers and programs, including before- and after-school care.
+Description: Plan, direct, or coordinate academic or nonacademic activities of preschools or childcare centers and programs, including before- and after-school care.

 It takes a village to raise a child, as the saying goes.
 In childcare centers, education administrators are the “villagers” who oversee children’s daily activities, design programs for learning and fun, and supervise staff and budgets.
 This career is all about inspiring children’s love for learning.
 While some administrators work directly with children, most focus on developing curriculum and activities and managing the preschool or daycare facility.
 Education administrators visit classrooms regularly.
 They ensure that equipment and spaces are clean and that children are engaged.
 Hiring, training, and supervising staff are other important parts of the job.
 Parent communication is also key; administrators meet with parents to discuss their children’s needs and progress, and to work together on solving any behavior or learning issues.
 Administrators develop budgets and allocate program funds, review relevant state regulations, and establish policies to meet them.
 To ensure safety at their center, directors and assistants often share the responsibility of being available during all open hours.
 Many education administrators for preschool and childcare programs have a bachelor’s degree in early childhood education and related work experience.
 Some states require related certifications.
 Background checks are generally required.